hanabi/hanabi.github.io/Reference.md

 * If a clue type is chosen that is clearly worse than the other one, then the clue giver must be trying to communicate something extra.
 * The means that this innocent-looking *Save Clue* is really a *Play Clue*, and all of the in-between cards are called for.

-#### The Declined 5's Finesse
+### The Declined 5's Finesse

 * The *5's Chop Move* is typically used to save a 5 and a critical non-5 at the same time.
 This is very efficient, because it saves both cards with one clue instead of having to spend two clues.
 * So, when a player has this strategy available, but instead declines to do it and clues the critical card on chop directly (without touching any other cards), then this is quite strange.
 * In this situation, the player must be trying to communicate something extra.
 Similar to an *Occupied Finesse*, the player is trying to signal that this seemingly innocent *Save Clue* is actually a *Play Clue* instead.
 Someone on the team must have the cards to make this critical card playable.
 * In some situations, the blind-player may have to defer playing into the *Finesse* and instead give a *5 Save* to the player with the (now) unsafe chop.
-If they do, then this is not a problem - the clue receiver can retroactively determine that a *Declined 5's Finesse* has occurred and should not *Stomp* on the *Finesse*.
+If they do, then this is not a problem - the clue receiver can retroactively determine that a *Declined 5's Finesse* has occurred and should not *stomp* on the *Finesse*.

-#### The Rank Choice Bluff
+### The Rank Choice Bluff

 * *Reverse Finesses* take precedence over *Bluffs*.
-This means that you cannot use cards to *Bluff* that have "matching" cards in the *Finesse Position* of other players, since the player you want to *Bluff* will pause to give a chance for the matching cards to play first.
+This means that players cannot use cards to *Bluff* when there are "matching" cards on other player's *Finesse Positions*.
-* However, in some rare situations, when initiating a *Reverse Finesse*, you have a free choice between a color clue and a rank clue, meaning that both rank and color will **only** touch the one target card.
+* However, in some rare situations, when initiating a *Reverse Finesse*, players have a free choice between a color clue and a rank clue, meaning that both rank and color will **only** touch the one target card.
 Here, players will normally choose color instead of rank, since in most variants, color clues are better than rank clues.
-* In this situation, if a player chooses rank instead of color, and there was not a good reason to do so, then the player giving the clue must be trying to communicate something extra.
-By convention, this means that they really want a *Bluff* to happen (instead of a *Reverse Finesse*).
-The next player should **not** wait for other matching cards to play first.
+* In this situation, if a player chooses rank instead of color, and there was not a good reason to do so, then the player giving the clue must be trying to communicate something extra - that they really want a *Bluff* to happen (instead of a *Reverse Finesse*).
 This is called a *Rank Choice Bluff*.
-* Note that it is possible to use the *Rank Choice* convention with any kind of *Bluff*.
+* It is possible to use the *Rank Choice* convention with any kind of *Bluff*.
 Thus, it is possible to *Rank Choice 3 Bluff*, *Rank Choice Double Bluff*, and so forth.
 * Examples:
   * [Game #8129, turn 4](https://hanab.live/replay/8129/4) if Zamiel clues Hyakinthus' green 3 with number 3

-#### The Rank Choice Finesse
+### The Rank Choice Finesse

 * First, see the section on the *[Rank Choice Bluff](#the-rank-choice-bluff)*.
 * After Bob sees that Alice wants a *Rank Choice Bluff* to happen, he will blind-play his *Finesse Position* card, expecting it to be an unrelated card.
 But what if Bob plays a card that matches the card that was clued?
 * In this situation, it would be a *Rank Choice Finesse* instead of a *Rank Choice Bluff*.
 A *Rank Choice Finesse* may be preferable to a (more ordinary) *Ambiguous Finesse*, which will resolve more slowly.

-#### The Rank Choice Save Finesse
+### The Rank Choice Save Finesse

 * When saving a card, players have to choose carefully between using a color clue or a rank clue.
 However, in some rare situations, it makes absolutely no difference which clue is used:
   * Both color and rank would only touch the specific card.